-To date, 55 youth have participated in the Youth Firesetter Intervention Program, which started in March 2011.
+The Youth Firesetter Intervention Program started in March 2011.

 Members of the Youth Firesetter Intervention Task Force of Paducah-McCracken County include the City of Paducah Fire and Police Departments, the McCracken County Court System and Court Designated Workers, McCracken County Attorney's Office, McCracken Regional Juvenile Detention Center, Necco, Paducah Area Chapter of the American Red Cross, Paducah Public Schools, and a local registered nurse.